TakeJoshyy/TheMurphVerse/1.GameModes/Emerald-Monomon/readme.md

 ---

 > Note: All caves may be re-entered at ANY time unless listed below.
-You may also re-enter Trick House Freely.
+You may also re-enter Trick House but treat each visit as a dungeon.

 |  **Dungeons** |
 | :-----------: |